Chaolei98/Heterogeneous-Convolution-for-HAR/README.md

 ![](https://github.com/Chaolei98/Heterogeneous-Convolution/blob/main/overview.png)

 ### Here shows the model architecture and the simplfied TRAIN/VALIDATION process on PAMAP2 dataset.
-Experiments on other datasets are just diverse hyper-parameters as examoles.
+Experiments on other datasets are just diverse hyper-parameters as examples.
 If there are mistakes, welcome to point out!

 ## Requirements in this work
 ● Python 3.8.10